 You Could Develop Gum Disease

 Did you know that gingivitis affects more than half of US citizens?
 Did you also know that it is impossible to remove all bacteria once it enters your gums?
-After being diagnosed with gum disease, you’ll need to visit the dentist every three months instead of six to keep your gum disease under control.
+After being diagnosed with gum disease, you’ll need to visit the dentist every three months instead of six to keep it under control.

 You develop gum disease after plaque sits on your teeth and eventually develops what dentists call super plaque.
 The super plaque settles into your gum line, hardening into tartar and making it difficult to clean between teeth.
 Eventually, your gums become so irritated by the tartar that you develop the most common type of gum disease, gingivitis.